Safe Stocks for Retirement: Balancing Risk and Return

 What Is Diversification?

 Diversification means holding different types of stocks that are affected in different ways by changing market conditions.
-Rather than only investing in safe stocks, it’s better to include other types of investments, even riskier ones, in order to create a well-diversified portfolio.
-This is safer than investing in safe stocks alone.
+Rather than only investing in lower risk stocks, it’s better to include other types of investments, even riskier ones, in order to create a well-diversified portfolio.
+This is safer than investing in lower risk stocks alone.
 An effective way to achieve broad diversification is to invest in index funds that track different indexes such as the U.S. stock market, foreign developed markets, emerging markets and domestic and foreign bond markets as well.

 Why Does Asset Allocation Matter?